zmanian/gaia/spec/spec.md

 ```

 Candidate parameters are described:
- - Status: signal that the candidate is either active, unbonding, or unbonded.
+ - Status: signal that the candidate is either vying for validator status
+   either unbonded or unbonding, an active validator, or a kicked validator
+   either unbonding or unbonded.
  - PubKey: separated key from the owner of the candidate as is used strictly
    for participating in consensus.
  - Owner: Address where coins are bonded from and unbonded to